-Kara Stevenson is currently in her first year with the USA South Athletic Conference.
-Stevenson comes to the USA South after two seasons with the Fort Wayne Mad Ants, the NBA Development League affiliate of the Indiana Pacers, where she served as Director of Communications and Community Relations.
+Kara Stevenson is currently in her second year with the USA South Athletic Conference after joining the League in September of 2016.
+Stevenson comes to the USA South after spending the 2014 and 2015 seasons with the Fort Wayne Mad Ants, the NBA Development League affiliate of the Indiana Pacers, where she served as Director of Communications and Community Relations.
 Before taking over as the communications head position for the Mad Ants, Stevenson graduated from NCAA Division III-member Manchester University with her Bachelor's degree in Sport Management with a concentration in Communication Studies.
 While at Manchester she worked in the Sports Information Office in addition to playing tennis for the Spartans and fulfilled an internship with Championships Department at the NCAA National Office in Indianapolis.

 Member School Administrations

 |President||Faculty Athletic Rep.||Athletic Director||Senior Woman Admin.|